yagpdb-cc/yagpdb-cc/currency/Readme.md

 1. **-balance [User/Member]**
    It Gets The Current Balance of A User Member or if no arguments given, The Users Balance, ex: !balance
 1. **-addbalance <User/Member> <Amount>**
-   It adds Balance To A User Member, ex: !addbalance @Gas_Infinity 100
+   It adds Balance To A User/Member, ex: !addbalance @Gas_Infinity 100